 So, how do we KNOW?

 We don’t know a lot of the time.
 We can’t know everything obviously.
 Even with our friend Google.
 We can’t know if the house we book on Air BnB will be a dump or not.
 Yes, we are EXPECTING it to be what is on the listing, but we won’t know until we know.
 We can PREPARE as best as any human can, but we still have to take the leap and find out for ourselves.

 How do we get CLEAR on what is right for us?

 We consult our gut.
 We gotta get out of our head and feel our intuition.
 This means we need to sit with things and not react.
 (Of course, certain circumstances rely on us making immediate emergency type decisions.
 Not what I am talking about here.)
 Our bodies will actually tell us when something fits or not.
 There is a tightening and a pulling away if it doesn’t fit.
 A holding on and a freezing of action.
 Not all of us are proficient in body speak.
 Talking about it can help us hear ourselves and our bodies will be right along for the ride feeling what our minds are thinking and our mouths are saying.
 Talking can be the doorway to understanding feeling.

 We consult our values.
 What is important.
-Yes, the hot tub might be on the fritz once we get to the rental property.
-And we were expecting this time away to check all the boxes.
-But if we truly value family time, connection and nature, then we can work through the feelings of disappointment.
+Yes, the hot tub might be on the fritz once we get to the rental property, and we were expecting this time away to check all the boxes…but if we truly value family time, connection and nature, then we can work through the feelings of disappointment about the hot tub.
 Values offer us cornerstones in our lives.
-What we prize above all other material things.
+They are what we prize above all other material things.
 Its helpful to know what we value and relax back into those when things don’t go according to plan.